BuiChiTrung/kong-custom-plugin/README.md

 ## Proxy cache plugin
 Used to cached GraphQL query response.
 The plugin support most of the features provided by Kong Enterprise [GraphQL Proxy Caching Advanced](https://docs.konghq.com/hub/kong-inc/graphql-proxy-cache-advanced/) plugin along with additional features:

++ Cached request is stored in redis
++ Integrate with Loki & Prometheus

 + Recognize mutilple requests are the same and returned the cached result already created when making the first request instead of making query to upstream service again.
 Support cases:
   + Ex1: All requests contain the same fields but the order are not identical:
     ```